 I like squeezing all the use I can get out of my veggies and fruits.
-This carrot top pesto is not just one of the funnest things I've made in a while, it's also one of the most delicious--and nutritious.
+This carrot top pesto is not just one of the funnest things I make, it's also one of the most delicious--and nutritious.

 What are carrot tops or carrot greens?